shadiakiki1986/django-zipline-2/README.md

 (WIP) Web app serving as an electronic blotter for trading in finance

 TODO
-- [x] django app frmo tutorial customized to blotter
+- [x] django app from tutorial customized to blotter
 - [x] use zipline as matching enging
 - [x] integrate zipline into django app
 - [x] display average price (in red like filled) in original orders view
 - [x] original order details page to show transactions filling order
 - [x] add nav header
+- [x] change architecture of running matching engine: currently re-run if needed on every request
+  - change to adding a class with methods `{add,edit,delete}_{order,fill}` being static
+  - this class should use [django signals](https://docs.djangoproject.com/en/1.10/ref/signals/):
+    - `connection_created` for an initial load of what is in the database (existing `ZlModel.update`)
+    - `post_init` for adding orders/fills/assets
+    - `post_save` for editing
+    - `post_delete` for deleting
+- [ ] matcher: test that fills before an order do not fill it
 - [ ] handle more than just asset A1 (WIP .. currently crashes if two assets added, one order per asset added, and then fill added for 2nd asset)
 - [ ] drop `vote` field and button
 - [ ] polls view: side-by-side, tabular